 Vocations

-A: Holy Orders is a Sacrament by which bishops, priests, and other ministers of the Church are ordained and receive the power and grace to perform their sacred duties.
-In this way, the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
-It includes three degrees: episcopate (bishop), presbyterate (priest), and diaconate (deacon).
-The priesthood is necessary for the faithful to receive the sacraments of the Church instituted by Christ to bring us grace.
-It is a sacred duty for good men of virtue.
-If you have ever considered becoming a priest ask a trusted priest to be your spiritual director.
+Holy Orders is a Sacrament through which bishops, priests, and other ministers of the Church are ordained, receiving the power and grace to fulfill their sacred duties.
+This sacrament ensures that the mission entrusted by Christ to His apostles continues to be practiced in the Church until the end of time, making it the sacrament of apostolic ministry.
+Holy Orders encompasses three degrees: the episcopate (bishop), the presbyterate (priest), and the diaconate (deacon).
+The priesthood is essential for the faithful to receive the sacraments instituted by Christ to bestow grace upon us.
+It is a sacred duty that requires good men of virtue.

-For those who cannot become priests, it is our duty to fast and pray for holy clergy.
-Families should foster vocations by talking to your children about the importance of the sacraments for the salvation and sanctification of the world, and the special role of the priest in giving us an opportunity for the sacraments.
+If you have ever contemplated becoming a priest, consider asking a trusted priest to be your spiritual director.
+For those who cannot pursue the priesthood, it is our responsibility to fast and pray for holy clergy.
+Families should encourage vocations by discussing the importance of the sacraments for the salvation and sanctification of the world, as well as the special role of priests in providing these sacraments.

 More Information